By dentist Dr. Richard Mitchell

 What can you do to brighten things up?

 When it comes to how to whiten dentures, there are several things you can try.
-Here's a list, starting with the simplest.
+BUT YOU MUST DO THESE THINGS IN THE CORRECT ORDER.
+Here is MY list, starting with the simplest and MOST IMPORTANT step first!

-The simplest, cheapest and best is a little liquid hand soap.
+The simplest, cheapest and best is one drop of a liquid hand soap.

 Only soak your dentures in a cleaner such as Steradent AFTER you have given them a good scrubbing as outlined above.
 Otherwise the cleaning solution will not work as well as it could do.

 Third step - Use an ultrasonic denture cleaner.
-This is a more modern approach to denture care, and is the most hygienic way of keeping your dentures nice and clean.
+This is the BEST way to whiten dentures - and it's also the most hygienic way of keeping your dentures nice and clean!

 Ultrasonic denture cleaners are small devices that you can soak your denture in, which also clean by ultrasonics.
 This gets into the smallest crevices of the denture surface, shifting any bacterial build-up and loosening staining.